 Water is an essential ingredient in baking bread.
 Although it’s not the most exciting topic, the type of water that you use for bread can really make a difference!
 The quality of bread water affects how dough performs during mixing and fermentation.
 For some, the difference will be negligible.
 Yet for others, it can be the difference between a perfect loaf and a pancake.
 So if you’re wondering what is the best water for baking bread keep reading to find out.

 Any type of drinkable water can be used to make bread.
 Best results can be found when using slightly acidic water that’s medium-hard.
 Ionized and reverse osmosis water are not good for yeast fermentation.
 Heavily chlorinated tap water can be used, but it will need to be poured and left on a counter a few hours before use.

 For flour to turn into a dough, it needs water.
 The moisture softens the protein molecules so they can unwind and stretch into gluten.
-It also hydrates the starch particles which allow them to “flow” and gelatinize.
+It also hydrates the starch particles which allows them to “flow” and gelatinize.